clawpack/clawpack-4.x/doc/sphinx/okada.rst

-The GeoClaw routine `$CLAW/python/pyclaw/geotools/okada2.py` available starting in Version 4.6.3, is an improved version of `$CLAW/python/pyclaw/geotools/okada.py` that allows specifying whether the latitude and longitude specified corresponds to the centroid or the top center of the fault plane (the original assumed top center).
+The GeoClaw routine `$CLAW/python/pyclaw/geotools/okada2.py` available starting in Version 4.6.3, is an improved version of `$CLAW/python/pyclaw/geotools/okada.py` that allows specifying whether the latitude and longitude provided corresponds to the centroid, bottom center, or the top center of the fault plane (the original assumed top center).
 The specification of other parameters has also been modified, see the documentation in that file.